 - 1. When this section applies.
 This section applies when, in accordance with Order of benefit determination rules, this plan is a secondary plan as to one or more other plans.
 In that event, the benefits of this plan may be reduced under this section.
 Such other plan or plans are referred to as the other plans in 2. immediately below. - 2.
 Reduction in this plan's benefits.
-The benefits of this plan will be reduced when the sum of: - a.
-The benefits that would be payable for the allowable expense under this plan in the absence of this COB provision; and - b.
-The benefits that would be payable for the allowable expenses under the other plans, in the absence of provisions with a purpose like that of this COB provision, whether or not a claim is made, exceeds those allowable expenses in a claim determination period.
-In that case, the benefits of this plan will be reduced so that they and the benefits payable under the other plans do not total more than those allowable expenses.

-When the benefits of this plan are reduced as described above, each benefit is reduced in proportion.
+The benefits of this plan will be reduced by the benefits that would be payable for the allowable expenses under the other plans, whether or not a claim is made.
+In no event will this plan pay benefits which, combined with the benefits of the other plans, total more than the allowable expense under this plan. - When the benefits of this plan are reduced as described above, each benefit is reduced in proportion.
 It is then charged against any applicable benefit limit of this plan.